nikaskeba/wordpress-gcal-availability/README.md

 - **Google Calendar Integration**: Fetches your availability data directly from your Google Calendar.
 - **Customizable Appearance**: Customize the appearance of the calendar to match your website's style.
 - **Responsive Design**: Ensures a seamless experience across various devices.
+- **Display**: Subtracts your scheduled events from the calendar and displays only the available times.

 ## Technology Stack